stuartpb/mellonine/README.md

 - `PASSCODE_ENTRY_TIMEOUT`: How many seconds to wait until gathering all entered input as the passcode.
 If this variable isn't set, the Twilio default of 5 seconds will be used.
-- `RESPOND_TONES`: If set, rather than gathering a passcode, the app will respond to incoming calls by playing this specified sequence of digit tones and then hanging up.
-This is used for setting up Google Voice (see below).
 - `ANSWER_WAIT`: If set, the app will wait for the number of seconds specified before picking up the call.
 This can be used in a scenario like Google Voice, where multiple phones can be configured to ring for a call